 Does this make your first few tax debt cases your guinea pigs?
 Yes, it sure does.
 But I also think it’s much easier to learn this way — in real time, with real situations.
 I’m heavily biased, of course, but it’s much easier to do this when you have a support system behind you in the form of hundreds of Tax Resolution Academy™ members, myself, and Dan to help you along the way.

 Ready to get started?
 Then let’s get you started…

-Step 1: Find taxpayers that need your help.
+Step 1: Start your tax resolution marketing to find taxpayers that need your help.

 Most tax professionals get their first tax debt representation case from an existing client.
 Perhaps you do a tax return for somebody that results in a 1040 liability they can’t pay, and they ask for your help on it.
 If you find yourself in this situation, don’t shy away from the opportunity — embrace it.

 In this situation, one of the biggest mistakes I see practitioners making these days is that they don’t charge for this service.
 Even if you’re just completing a basic Form 9465 for a 1040 liability under $10,000, you need to realize that this service is more valuable than the tax return.
 Too many tax practitioners devalue their own time and services by just including this form of minor tax debt resolution with the tax prep fee.
 Don’t work for free.

 If you want to do tax resolution but don’t have somebody asking for immediate help, then go through old client files to find folks that you can contact and ask them if they need help.
 This is the most fundamental form of tax resolution marketing that you can do.
 Check out this article on compiling client reactivation lists, and apply that information to getting some tax resolution work.
 Also see this post for an example letter to send, and modify that to tax resolution purposes.